Piysing14/cplusplus/README.md

 14. Write a Program to Find the Factorial of a Number Using Loops
 15. Write a Program to Find a Leap Year or Not
 16. Write a Program to Check the Prime Number
+17. Write a Program to Find the Smallest and Largest Element in an Array